mandyvuong/Take-a-ten-minute-walk-revisited/README.md

 | ['w', 'n', 'e', 'n', 'n', 'e', 'n', 'w', 's', 's']           | false  | 2w 2e 4s 2n more NORTH than SOUTH |
 | ['w', 's']                                                   | false  | less than a 10 minute walk        |
 | ['w', 's', 'e', 'e', 'n', 'n', 'e', 's', 'w', 'w', 'w', 's'] | false  | greater than a 10 minute walk     |

+## Notes

+This is post Makers Academy where I returned to full-time employment and have limited time to code.
+I've given myself small coding challenges by revisiting TDD in Ruby from the Makers Academy process workshops.

+I attempted this during Makers Academy course and looking at the previous attempt I've noticed the following improvements:

+- added an additional test